 Now let us connect the iPhone with this hotspot and install the iOS update.

-Step #10.
-Launch the Settings app on your iPhone and tap Wi-Fi.
+- Launch Settings on your iPhone and tap Wi-Fi.

-Do not See iPhone USB in Step #7?
+Do not dee iPhone USB in step #7?

 Most likely, you will see the option, but if you do not see iPhone USB in Step #7 follow this trick.